Which project management training should I choose?

 Project management, made simple

-Our consultants and trainers have led real business projects and portfolios in medium and large multinational companies, so we emphasise theory over practicality, and we don't believe in professionals who haven't seen a real project in the flesh for 10 years.
+Our consultants and trainers have led real business projects, portfolios and agile transformations in medium and large multinational companies, so there is a strong emphasis on practicality alongside theory.
+We don't believe in professionals who haven't seen a real project in the flesh for the last 10 years.

 In all cases, we define specific development goals and the applicability of the tools is experienced by the participants themselves in our programmes, we avoid over-complicated solutions and believe in the power of simplicity.